 - Learn all of Staunton’s secrets when you take a guided walking tour with the Historic Staunton Foundation.
-Can’t make a tour?
-Access downtown Staunton with a Traipse Tour on your phone.

 - There’s often something going on at Mary Baldwin University.
 Cheer on the Fighting Squirrels at athletic events, enjoy concerts by young Heifetz Institute musicians, or ponder the art in the Hunt Gallery.

 - Check out the public art near the railroad underpass.
 You’ll immediately notice the giant watering can created by Willie Ferguson, nourishing a bed of living flowers.
 Nearby, a mural’s blooms supply color all year long.

 - Learn about Victorian life and times at The Society for Victorian Arts and Culture’s Spotts-Coffman house.
 Tours are currently by appointment only.
 Upcoming events include Victorian teas, live music, and magic shows.